splunk-soar-connectors/domaintoolsiris/README.md

 | `local/My Sample Playbook`| 1440 (default) | | | |

 ### How to use monitoring/scheduling feature in DomainTools Iris Investigate App
-1. In Asset Configuration, go to Asset Settings > Fill up selected Monitoring Container ID > Change Splunk SOAR HTTP Port if needed.
-2. Still in Asset Configuration page, go to Ingest Settings > Label to apply to objects from this source >  Select your desired label to use for ingesting. **Recommended:** Use a custom label instead, rather using a predefined label like `events`.
+1. In Asset Configuration page, go to Ingest Settings > Label to apply to objects from this source >  Select your desired label to use for ingesting. **Recommended:** Use a custom label instead, rather using a predefined label like `events`.
+2. Still in Asset Configuration, go to Asset Settings > Fill up selected Monitoring Container ID > Change Splunk SOAR HTTP Port if needed. <br>
+**Note:** Make sure the label of the container you inputted should have the label that you selected in *Step 1*.
 4. Input your desired playbook to schedule in `domaintools_scheduled_playbooks` custom list. <br>
-**Note:** Make sure the label of the playbook you inputted should have the label that you selected in *Step 2*.
+**Note:** Make sure the label of the playbook you inputted should have the label that you selected in *Step 1*.
 5. Lastly, in Asset Configuration, go to Ingest Settings > Select a polling interval or schedule to configure polling on this asset > Select `Interval` > Put your desired minutes of interval. **Recommended:** every min (Smaller intervals will result in more accurate schedules)

 **Note:** For the playbooks of DomainTools, visit